bitfocus/companion-module-evertz-dreamcatcher/README.md

 ---

+## Create Meta Mark

+Creates a meta mark at the current timecode of the selected output.
+The creator is set to the logged-in username configured in the module settings.

+Options:

+- Output (used to read current timecode position)
+- Mark Name

+Use when:

+- Marking a moment in the timeline for later reference
+- Tagging significant plays or events during a live session
+- Building a bookmark list for editorial review

+---

 ## Cue Clip by Page / Bank / Slot / Angle

 Finds a clip using the standard Page / Bank / Slot / Angle format and cues it to the selected output.